57ur14/DAC-clustering-PoC/README.md

 ```

 ## Contributing ##
 This project was merely intended as a PoC, and will therefore unfortunately not be further developed.
-Anyone is however free to fork the project and develop it further, or otherwise make use of the code under the terms stated in the lisence.
+Anyone is however free to fork the project and develop it further, or otherwise make use of the code under the terms stated in the license.

-## Lisence ##
+## License ##
-The code in this repository is lisenced under the [MIT Lisence](LICENSE.txt).
+The code in this repository is licensed under the [MIT License](LICENSE.txt).

 Dependencies are used in a manner that does not affect the lisencing of the implemented PoC.
-ClamAV is for instance lisenced under the restrictive GNU GPL v2 license, but since it is used as a [separate program](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation), the restrictive lisencing does not affect the lisencing of this PoC.
+ClamAV is for instance licensed under the fairly restrictive GNU GPL v2 license, but since it is used as a [separate program](https://www.gnu.org/licenses/gpl-faq.html#MereAggregation), this PoC is not affected.